CommandPost/FCPCafe/README.md

 # FCP Cafe

-The source code for the [fcp.cafe](https://fcp.cafe) website.
+This repository contains the source code for the [fcp.cafe](https://fcp.cafe) website.

-This is very much a work-in-progress.
+You can also find a list of Final Cut Pro bug reports and feature requests in the [Issues](https://github.com/CommandPost/FCPCafe/issues) section.

+Discussions about the website can also be found [here](https://github.com/CommandPost/FCPCafe/discussions).